Wepa: Distribution

 This single became her first commercial release to the English market since "I Wish You" back in 2003 for her previous English album, Unwrapped.
 The song announced as the lead single of the new album, which consists principally of dance music and Latin rhythms, was returning to Estefan's career beginning.
-The song is basically a preview of what the album includes as the fresh new image Estefan wanted to show in this new era of her career and the return to the dance market, which is one of the main markets Estefan first started out in with the Miami Sound Machine; her last dance project was made for her 1998 album Gloria!
+The song is basically a preview of what the album includes as the fresh new image Estefan wanted to show in this new era of her career and the return to the dance market, which is one of the main markets.
+Estefan first started out with the Miami Sound Machine; her last dance project was made for her 1998 album Gloria!

-A Spanglish-language version of the song was also distributed, specially to Hispanic radio-stations at the United States to make more promotion to the album, however this version featured only a few lines in Spanish language, mostly because the original version of the song features a line completely sung in Spanish: "Había una chinita sentada en un café" / "con sus dos zapatos blancos" / "y las medias al revés".
+A Spanglish-language version of the song was also distributed, especially to Hispanic radio stations in the United States to make more promotion for the album, however this version featured only a few lines in the Spanish language, mostly because the original version of the song features a line completely sung in Spanish: "Había una chinita sentada en un café" / "con sus dos zapatos blancos" / "y las medias al revés".